OmarMWarraich/uniswap_clone/README.md

 ## Acknowledgments

-- :arrow_down: Thank You JavaScript Mastery team for this amazing video. :arrow_forward: [UniswapClone](https://www.youtube.com/watch?v=Vqg0ZzKJXQs)
+- Thank You JavaScript Mastery team for this amazing video. :arrow_forward: [UniswapClone](https://www.youtube.com/watch?v=Vqg0ZzKJXQs)
 - Thanks to everyone who will get time to check this code and suggest any [issues](https://github.com/OmarMWarraich/uniswap_clone/issues)

 ## License